The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: The SAGA Survey Strategy

 The distance and environmental cuts above are slightly more stringent than those used in \paperone{} but include all previously published hosts.
-From our `Grand List', we identify \nhostsinclnoimage{} MW analogs that pass these selection criteria.
+From our Grand List, we identify \nhostsinclnoimage{} MW analogs that pass these selection criteria.
 Of these hosts, \nhoststotal{} pass the available imaging requirements described in \autoref{sec:host-imaging-coverage} to be considered for targeting.
 We plot the distribution of these hosts on the sky in \autoref{fig:hosts_coverage}.
 For each host, the SAGA Survey searches for satellites within a projected radius of 300\,kpc, approximately corresponding to the virial radius of a MW-mass halo.
-Given the distance range of SAGA hosts (25--40.75\,Mpc, or $0.003 < z < 0.013$ in redshift), the search radius of 300\,kpc corresponds to 25$'$--42$'$ on the sky.
+Given the distance range of SAGA hosts (25--40.75\,Mpc, or $0.005 < z < 0.01$ in redshift), the search radius of 300\,kpc corresponds to 25$'$--42$'$ on the sky.

-Among the \nhoststotal{} hosts that meet all our selection criteria, we identify 4 Local-Group-like pairs (two MW-mass hosts within 1\,Mpc of each other).
-One of these pairs is present in this work: NGC\,7166 and ESO\,288-025 (separated by 668\,kpc).
-We additionally identify 11 hosts that are in a Local-Group-like environment but whose companions do not meet our selection criteria or do not have imaging available; 3 of these hosts are presented in this work: NGC\,5602, NGC\,5750, NGC\,5962.
-We plan to observe more fields around these Local-Group-like hosts in SAGA Stage III to enable studies of the correlations between satellite systems and the host environment.
+Among the \nhoststotal{} hosts that meet all of our selection criteria, we identify four Local Group--like pairs (two MW-mass hosts within 1\,Mpc of each other).
+One of these pairs is presented in this work: NGC\,7166 and ESO\,288-025 (separated by 668\,kpc).
+We additionally identify 11 hosts that are in a Local Group--like environment but whose companions do not meet our selection criteria or do not have imaging available.
+Three of these hosts are presented in this work: NGC\,5602, NGC\,5750, and NGC\,5962.
+We plan to observe more fields around these Local Group--like hosts in SAGA Stage III to enable studies of the correlations between satellite systems and the host environment.